 When I'm not busy with physics, I enjoy hiking, rock climbing, singing, and spending time with my family and friends.
-I'm also a fan of good food.

 Download full CV: pdf

 Research interests, with papers, talks, and posters

 I am interested in developing efficient quantum algorithms for problems that are untractable in classical computation.
 I also study methods for calibrating universal gate sets for quantum computers, an essential task in developing practical quantum computing.

 - William M. Kirby and Frederick W. Strauch, A Practical Quantum Algorithm for the Schur Transform, arXiv:1709.07119 (2017).